bbauska/JS-svg/README.md

   seed: Gen.random(0, 1000),
   result: 'noise'
 });

-// Distort the first instance of turbulence with the second. filter.create('feDisplacementMap').set({
+// <i>Distort the first instance of turbulence with the second.</i>
+filter.create('feDisplacementMap').set({
   in: 'turbulence',
   in2: 'noise',